TajaKuzman/Parlamint-translation/README.md

 | 82229 | Na predstavitvi svoje kandidature je   dr. Rok Čeferin sicer povedal , da je posamezne medije , ki niso pod okriljem   Vlade , res označil za tovarne laži , a da je to storil pod vplivom jeze in   uporabil izraz , ki ga morda ne bi smel .                               | In the presentation of his candidacy ,   Dr .
 Roc Čeferin said that he had indeed designated individual media not   under the auspices of the Government as factory lies , but that he had done   so under the influence of anger and used an expression that he might not have   used . | {0: 0, 1: 2, 2: 4, 3: 5, 4: 6, 5: 7,   7: 10, 9: 11, 11: 12, 12: 13, 13: 17, 14: 18, 17: 19, 18: 20, 19: 22, 20: 25,   22: 15, 23: 16, 24: 26, 25: 27, 26: 28, 27: 29, 28: 30, 29: 31, 30: 32, 32:   34, 33: 36, 34: 38, 35: 40, 36: 41, 37: 42, 38: 44, 40: 45, 41: 46, 42: 47,   43: 48, 44: 49, 45: 50, 46: 51} | Issue: index 6: ['Rok', 'Rok']            |

-## Information on processing each corpora
+## Information on processing each corpus

 ### ParlaMint-CZ